an-anime-team/anime-games-launcher/repository/standards/packages_engine.md

 ## Inputs loading

 As already said all the resources are loaded only once and are stored in global environment variable, in shared (singleton) state.
-When loaded by one module and changed the changes will be visible by other modules too.
+When loaded by one module and changed the changes will be visible to other modules.

 ```ts
 type LoadedResource = {